jc-handy/debug/README.md

 caller.
 For instance, the source line shouldn't be anything in this DebugChannel class.

-Use the ignoreModule() method to tell the DebugChannel object ignore other modules, and optionally, specific functions within that module.
+Use the ignoreModule() method to tell the DebugChannel object to ignore other modules, and optionally, specific functions within that module.

 <a id="debug.DebugChannel.__init__"></a>